 There are 3 that are most common which are:

-I recommend starting with digital and watching this video about how to set up your files before printing your first project.
+I recommend starting with printing stationery digitally and watching this video about how to set up your files before printing your first stationery project.
 Nothing will teach you more about stationery design than printing your first project.
 There’s a lot that goes into the process of getting your design to look the same on-screen as it does on paper!

-Should you print your work at home or outsource it?
+Should you print your own stationery at home or outsource it?
 I outsource almost all of my printing, but have 2 printers in-house that I use when needed.
-Here’s a look into laser printing vs. inkjet printing:
+Here’s a look at my toolkit:

 The truth is that there are people being successful doing both.
 Your decision will depend on the quantity you need to print, the size of your space, and your costs!

-I have a video that talks about pricing printing in-house – it often turns out to be more expensive than outsourcing, even if it doesn’t seem that way at first.
+I have a video that talks about pricing printing in-house – it often turns out to be more expensive than outsourcing your stationery printing, even if it doesn’t seem that way at first.

 When making this decision, I’d focus on whether you want your time to be spent printing or doing other things?
 If you don’t mind printing, then that could be a good place to start, but if color corrections and cutting paper sounds dreadful to you – then it’s worth it to purchase your prints elsewhere.